 5. Eat garlic

 This is another effective way to keep ticks from attaching themselves to you.
-Feeding your dog garlic will protect him as well.
+Feeding your dog garlic in small amounts will protect him as well.
 Planting garlic around your property will also work in the long run as an effective tick repellent.

 6. Strengthen your immune system